-The Southampton County School Division supports efforts to provide instructional support to those students who have demonstrated a need for such support by their failure to pass certain SOL assessments.
-Therefore, the Southampton County School Division will establish a Remediation Recovery Program.
-Such program will be delineated through regulations promulgated by the Superintendent.
-Students eligible to participate in such program will include students in kindergarten through eighth grade who have failed the SOL assessment in the areas of English (Reading, Literature, and Research) or mathematics, and students at the high school level who have failed to pass an SOL assessment in mathematics.
+The Southampton County School Board supports efforts to provide instructional support to those students who have demonstrated a need for such support by their failure to pass certain Standards of Learning (SOL) assessments.
+Therefore, the Southampton County School Board has implemented a Remediation Recovery Program as established by the Virginia Board of Education.
+Remediation recovery is a program which encourages successful remediation of students who do not pass certain SOL tests in kindergarten through grade 8 and high school English and mathematics.
+The program is administered through regulations promulgated by the superintendent.
+Students eligible to participate in such program include students in kindergarten through grade 12 who have failed the SOL assessment in the areas of English or mathematics or both.